maximebf/dboxsync/README.md

 ## Usage

 You can simply run the dboxsync binary without any configuration.
-It will look for a configuration file name `dboxsync.ini` in the current directory.
+It will look for a configuration file named `dboxsync.ini` in the current directory.
 You can specify another one using `-c`.

 When running without commands, dboxsync uses the configuration file.
+Checkout `-h` for more options.

-You can sync files or folders using the sync command:
+You can sync files or folders using the `sync` command:

     $ dboxsync sync /my_file.txt
     $ dboxsync sync /my_folder